Venture capital: United States

-In the United States, venture capital investing reached $209.4 billion in 2022, the second-highest investment year in history.

-Venture capitalists invested some $29.1 billion in 3,752 deals in the U.S. through the fourth quarter of 2011, according to a report by the National Venture Capital Association.
-The same numbers for all of 2010 were $23.4 billion in 3,496 deals.

-According to a report by Dow Jones VentureSource, venture capital funding fell to $6.4 billion in the US in the first quarter of 2013, an 11.8% drop from the first quarter of 2012, and a 20.8% decline from 2011.
-Venture firms have added $4.2 billion into their funds this year, down from $6.3 billion in the first quarter of 2013, but up from $2.6 billion in the fourth quarter of 2012.
+In the United States, venture capital investment reached $321.6 billion in 2025, the highest annual total on record.
+Investment remained at historically elevated levels into 2026, driven primarily by large financings and rising valuations in the artificial intelligence (AI) sector.
+KPMG reported US venture capital investment of $144.9 billion across 3,644 deals in the second quarter of 2026, the second-highest quarter on record for the US market after the first quarter of 2026.
+Globally, venture capital investment totalled $227.4 billion across 8,440 deals in the second quarter of 2026, down from a record first quarter.

 Canada

 Canadian technology companies have attracted interest from the global venture capital community partially as a result of generous tax incentive through the Scientific Research and Experimental Development (SR&ED) investment tax credit program.
 The basic incentive available to any Canadian corporation performing R&D is a refundable tax credit that is equal to 20% of "qualifying" R&D expenditures (labour, material, R&D contracts, and R&D equipment).
 An enhanced 35% refundable tax credit of available to certain (i.e. small) Canadian-controlled private corporations (CCPCs).
 Because the CCPC rules require a minimum of 50% Canadian ownership in the company performing R&D, foreign investors who would like to benefit from the larger 35% tax credit must accept minority position in the company, which might not be desirable.
 The SR&ED program does not restrict the export of any technology or intellectual property that may have been developed with the benefit of SR&ED tax incentives.

 Canada also has a fairly unusual form of venture capital generation in its labour-sponsored venture capital corporations (LSVCC).
 These funds, also known as Retail Venture Capital or Labour Sponsored Investment Funds (LSIF), are generally sponsored by labor unions and offer tax breaks from government to encourage retail investors to purchase the funds.
 Generally, these Retail Venture Capital funds only invest in companies where the majority of employees are in Canada.
 However, innovative structures have been developed to permit LSVCCs to direct in Canadian subsidiaries of corporations incorporated in jurisdictions outside of Canada.
 In 2022, the Information and Communications Technology (ICT) sector closed around 50% of Canada's venture capital deals, 16% were in the Life Sciences.